annajanyuqza/hori_control_systems/README.md

 ```

 ## DKMS install
-DKMS will install module into system, and will update it every time you update your kernel.
-Module will persist after reboots.
+DKMS will install the module into system, and will update it every time you update your kernel.
+The module will persist after reboots.
-It's the preferrable way to install it on the most distros.
+It's the preferrable way to install it on most distros.

 1. Install `dkms` package from your distro package manager
 2. Clone repository to `/usr/src/hid-hori`